Pritzker has signed 370 bills thus far, vetoed 3

-The General Assembly passed 599 bills this legislative session, and Gov. J.B.
-Pritzker had signed 370 of them and vetoed just three as of Monday afternoon.
+SPRINGFIELD — The General Assembly passed 599 bills this legislative session, and Gov. JB Pritzker signed 370 of them and vetoed just three as of Monday afternoon.

 Per the state Constitution, the General Assembly must send any bill that clears both houses to the governor within 30 days of its official passage in the second house.
 Once it is sent to the governor, he has 60 days to sign it, or veto it partially or completely.